-- \ For those students with recent formal academic preparation in accountancy or business administration, one or more foundation courses may be waived by the Director of Graduate Studies in Business. - \\ All electives must be at the graduate level and must be approved by the Associate Dean for Graduate Studies in Business and Technology prior to registration.
+or more foundation courses may be waived by the Director of Graduate Studies in Business.

+All electives must be at the graduate level and must be approved by the Associate Dean for Graduate Studies in Business and Technology prior to registration.
 The six credits of free electives will be selected to meet students' special interests and needs.
 Students who have not completed more than six credits of undergraduate statistics will be required to take ECON 5010.
-Foundation courses may not be taken for elective graduate credit. - \\\ This course fulfills the Culminating Experience requirement in the M.Acc. program.
+Foundation courses may not be taken for elective graduate credit

+\\\ This course fulfills the Culminating Experience requirement in the M.Acc. program.

 The length of the M.Acc. program will depend upon a student's prior academic work and the number of courses to be taken per semester.
 The well-prepared full-time student can complete the program in three semesters.
 Part-time students can complete the program through evening classes at the ETSU main campus.
-Students can take selected courses at ETSU at Kingsport, via the instructional television system, at sites throughout Northeast Tennessee, or via CD rom.
+Students can take selected courses at ETSU at Kingsport, ETSU at Bristol, via the instructional television system, at sites throughout Northeast Tennessee, or via CD rom.